|

 objective, so a refusal doesn't necessarily means your film isn't any good.
 Of course, the reverse holds true: if you are

 accepted, if doesn't necessarily mean your film is good.
 That's why Grant says he's happy to screen his video anywhere.
+"If any film has been conceived, executed, duplicated

 and distributed, it deserves to be seen," he says.
 "I don't need people to tell me my film is good."
+This kind of thick skin is necessary if you work in

 the arts, and May says he's no stranger to rejection.
 "I think all my experience has perpared me for doing the salon," he